 Tomatoes have several important nutrients, one of which is called lycopene, and has been linked to preventing chronic diseases such as cancer and cardiovascular disease.

-Despites these findings, one 10-year study involving 35,783 women found little evidence for an association between tomato-based food products and the risk of type 2 diabetes.
+Despite these findings, one ten-year study involving 35,783 women found little evidence for an association between tomato-based food products and the risk of type 2 diabetes.

-While lycopene can be beneficial for individuals with diabetes, recent studies have yet to confirm the ability of lycopene in tomatoes to lower your risk of developing this condition.
+While lycopene can benefit individuals with diabetes, more studies are needed to confirm whether lycopene can lower your risk of developing this condition.

 Antioxidant Effects of Lycopene

-While there isn’t much evidence for positive glycemic effects of tomatoes, it seems they may still have some benefit for individuals with diabetes.
+While there isn't much evidence for positive glycemic effects of tomatoes, it seems they may still have some benefits for individuals with diabetes.

-Some studies suggest that lycopene may reduce oxidative stress in both healthy individuals and those with diabetes, indicating that this antioxidant may improve some negative effects associated with type 2 diabetes.
+Some studies suggest that lycopene may reduce oxidative stress and help heart health in healthy individuals and those with diabetes, indicating that this antioxidant may improve some adverse effects associated with type 2 diabetes.

 Possible Link With Insulin Resistance

-It’s also been found that the dried peels of fruits and vegetables (including tomatoes) may also have a beneficial impact on blood sugar.
-A study conducted on mice has shown that dried tomato peel may have a positive impact on glucose tolerance as well as on insulin resistance.
+Research also suggests that the dried peels of fruits and vegetables (including tomatoes) may also have a beneficial impact on blood sugar.
+A study conducted on mice has shown that dried tomato peel may have a positive effect on glucose tolerance as well as on insulin resistance.

 Other Potential Positive Effects

-Apart from effects on blood sugar, tomatoes may be beneficial for reducing cardiovascular risk associated with type 2 diabetes.
-Tomatoes have also been shown to have anti-cancer properties, and may help support skin health and immune response.
+Apart from its effects on blood sugar, tomatoes may be beneficial for reducing cardiovascular risk associated with type 2 diabetes.
+Tomatoes have also been shown to have anti-cancer properties and may help support skin health and immune response.

-While there may not be much direct evidence that eating tomatoes can lead to better blood glucose control, this fruit remains to be a tasty, nutritious option to add to your meals due to its low carbohydrate content and versatile flavor.
+While there may not be much direct evidence that eating tomatoes can lead to better blood sugar control, this fruit remains a tasty, nutritious option to add to your meals due to its low carbohydrate content and versatile flavor.

 Don’t Like Tomatoes?
 Try These Alternatives